yiliyu1211/My_Spotify/README.md

 -- Tableau Dashboard

 I focus on studying the features (Dancibility, Liveness, Loundness) in the songs and the artist, which can imply what category of songs you tend to listen more.
-Also from the history record, you can look into every month and probably find out some songs that you listened a lot in that period but you didn't keep listening them.
+Also from my dashboard, you can look into the records in every month and probably find out some songs that you listened a lot in that period but you didn't keep listening them.
 It helps me retrieve my fav songs that accidentally lost in my records!

 ------